rotationalio/rotational.io/content/en/blog/2023-03-17-double-checked-locking.md

 }
 ```

-For more on the reasoning behind double checked locking; read on!
+For more on the reasoning behind double-checked locking; read on!

 ## Introduction

-This is the first part in a series of posts about concurrency patterns in Go and like all good series, it comes from our real life experience of working on highly concurrent distributed systems like Ensign!
+This is the first part in a series of posts about concurrency patterns in Go and like all good series, it comes from our real life experience of working on highly concurrent distributed systems like [Ensign](https://rotational.io/ensign/)!

-Consider the scenario where you would like a data structure to be synchronized between many goroutines such that if a value does not exist in the data structure a go routine can add the value, but the value should not be overridden by other go routines.
+Consider the scenario where you would like a data structure to be synchronized between many go routines such that if a value does not exist in the data structure a go routine can add the value, but the value should not be overridden by other go routines.
 A good example of this is a cache, where you would like to store a value used by other go routines for a set amount of time before deleting it to prevent unbounded memory growth.

 At the end of this post, we'll show you our real world example that we created for rate limiting, but to illustrate the problem, let's look at a simple example first.